Nick Salvatore

-Nicholas Anthony Salvatore (born 1943) is an American historian, and Maurice and Hinda Neufeld Founders Professor of Industrial and Labor Relations and Professor of American Studies at Cornell University.
+Nicholas Anthony Salvatore (born 1943) is an American historian who serves as the Maurice and Hinda Neufeld Founders Professor of Industrial and Labor Relations and Professor of American Studies at Cornell University.

-Life
+Biography

 Salvatore was born in 1943 in the New York City borough of Brooklyn.
 He graduated from Hunter College in 1968, and graduated from the University of California, Berkeley, with an MA and PhD, where he studied with Leon F. Litwack.

 He has taught American history at the College of the Holy Cross and at Cornell University.

 He has two daughters, Gabriella and Nora, and two grandsons, Joseph and Oscar.
 He and his wife, Ann Sullivan, live in Ithaca, New York.